Derek Winnert

 , , , ,

-Director Ralph Nelson’s 1965 black and white crime thriller Once a Thief [Les Tueurs de San Francisco] stars French superstar Alain Delon, who tries to make it in Hollywood as San Francisco ex-con Eddie Pedak, an ex-thief who wants to go straight but is dragged back into the criminal life by his brother Walter (Jack Palance), who needs him for one last heist.
+Director Ralph Nelson’s hard-boiled 1965 black and white crime thriller film Once a Thief [Les Tueurs de San Francisco] stars French superstar Alain Delon, who tries to make it in Hollywood as San Francisco ex-convict Eddie Pedak, a former thief who wants to go straight but is dragged back into the criminal life by his estranged brother Walter (Jack Palance), who needs him for one last heist.

-All this is well plotted, decently acted and orchestrated with lots of action, some style and a sparkling surface sheen by director Nelson.
+All this is well plotted, decently acted and orchestrated with a lot of action, some style and a sparkling surface sheen by director Nelson.
+The black and white cinematography by Robert Burks is very smart and snazzy.
+It was the first film to use the Eastman 4-X film, which needed far less lighting equipment, especially valuable in night-time filming.

-Once a Thief [Les Tueurs de San Francisco] is directed by Ralph Nelson, runs 106 minutes, is made by Compagnie Internationale de Productions Cinématographiques (CIPRA), Renne and Nelson, is released by MGM, is written by Zekial Marko, is shot in black and white by Robert Burks, is produced by Fred Engel, Jacques Bar and Ralph Nelson, and is scored by Lalo Schifrin.
+Once a Thief [Les Tueurs de San Francisco] is directed by Ralph Nelson, runs 106 minutes, is made by Compagnie Internationale de Productions Cinématographiques (CIPRA), Renne and Nelson Productions, is released by MGM, is written by Zekial Marko, based on the novel by Scratch a Thief Zekial Marko [John Trinian], is shot in black and white by Robert Burks, is produced by Fred Engel, Jacques Bar and Ralph Nelson, and is scored by Lalo Schifrin.

 Check out more reviews on http://derekwinnert.com